IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

         ii.   npm install mongoose
         iii.  npm install express
       3. In the terminal, cd into 'backend', then 'npm run dev' + enter to start server
   * How to run:
+    * Backend:
+      1. From root directory, type 'cd backend' into the terminal and hit enter
+      2. Type 'npm run dev' + enter
+    * Frontend:
+      1. From root directory, type 'cd frontend' into the terminal and hit enter
+      2. Type 'npm run dev' + enter

-  * How to report a bug
+  * How to report a bug:
   * Known bugs:

 * **Developer Documentation**